baltermia/blazor-camera-streamer/README.md

 ```csharp
 Bitmap bmp = new(new MemoryStream(Convert.FromBase64String(data)));
 ```
 You can then do anything with this `Bitmap` object.
-E.g. in the [speyck/blazor-antdesign-test](https://github.com/speyck/blazor-antdesign-test) project listed in the [Examples](#examples) above uses the object to decode barcodes.
+E.g. use the object to decode barcodes.

 **Style (Id & Class)**